Design

 Scale

 The platform now serves 1,000+ active users and processes over 4,500 search queries a month.
-Designing for that density early — making sure professor cards were scannable at scale, that tag systems didn't collapse under hundreds of research areas — was the central design challenge.
+Designing for that density early was the central challenge: making sure professor cards stayed scannable at scale and tag systems didn't collapse under hundreds of research areas.